runningt/dotfiles/.i3/README.md

 ### i3 wm config ###
-This is basic i3wm configuration file
+This is latest i3wm configuration file for my thinkpad